stevetorr/wannier_shift/docs/profile.md

 #### Dataframe Filtering and Spark.sql

 A Spark version of the query code that is included in spark_query.py was run on a Spark cluster with one Master and two Worker m4.2xlarge instances. m4.2xlarge was chosen as it has 8 vCPUs and using two of it allowed us to test our codes with 12 cores, which is what the workstation has.
 This code first creates a dataframe and uses dataframe.filter() to collect the couplings, and also creates a temporary view and runs spark.sql on it.
 The query above (collecting information for orbital 11 - orbital 11 coupling) for 40 files was also tested here.
 The next figure shows the execution time and speedup as a function of the number of cores.
+"Reading files" refers to loading all the files and creating a dataframe, while "Dataframe filter" and "Dataframe SQL" refer to collecting coupling information from the dataframe.

 <img src="figures/m4.2xlarge.png" width="800">